Find out how much the EU aims to benefit from globalisation while tackling its negative effects on employment.

 Job opportunities in Europe

 The number of jobs supported directly or indirectly by EU exports outside the union is continuously growing.
-It increased from 21.7 million jobs in 2000 to 36 million jobs in 2017.
-Every billion in exports from the EU supports on average about 13,000 EU jobs.
+It increased from 21.7 million jobs in 2000 to 38 million jobs in 2019.
+One in five jobs in the EU depends on exports.

 Job opportunities aren't limited to exporting companies.
 They also extend to firms supplying goods and services to them.